Arkansas River Trail: Junction and Clinton Presidential Park Bridges

 Both former railroad bridges have been converted into pedestrian and bicycling bridges.
 The Junction Bridge opened in May 2008; the Clinton Presidential Park Bridge, named after former U.S. president Bill Clinton, opened in October 2011.
 Both connect the two cities' riverfront parks.
 The Junction Bridge is accessed via stairs and elevators.

+The Junction Bridge was originally constructed in 1884 as a railroad bridge.
+As a pedestrian bridge, it is lit with hundreds of colored lights at night.

 Renovation work on the Clinton Presidential Park Bridge began in May 2010.
 The railroad bridge, originally constructed in 1899 as the Rock Island Bridge, is the eastern pedestrian and bicycle connection for the River Trail.

 Renovation work on the Clinton Presidential Park Bridge cost $10.5 million and was funded by a mix of funds including $4 million from the Clinton Foundation, $2.5 million of federal stimulus money, $2 million from the Commerce Department, $1 million from the city of Little Rock, and $750,000 from the city of North Little Rock.